douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * Kievo - Kiev
 * Kimrio - Wales
 * Kioma horo estas? - What time is it?
+* Kirinio - Cyrenius (a name, likely referring to Quirinius, a Roman official mentioned in the New Testament)
 * Kokakolao - Coke
 * Kolombia - Colombian
 * Kolombio - Colombia